da-moon/waypoint-playground/README.md

 the environment for recording screencasts and experimenting with `waypoint` is based on lxd containers. your host must be a linux machine since we are using [`linux-containers(lxc/lxd)`](https://linuxcontainers.org) for out environment.

-To learn about `lxd` and my reasoning for choosing it over other virtualization methods to experiment with nomad and waypoint, look into [lxc-readme] (contrib/lxc/README.md) document.
+To learn about `lxd` and my reasoning for choosing it over other virtualization methods to experiment with nomad and waypoint, look into [lxc-readme](contrib/lxc/README.md) document.

 this playground and all associated screencasts are based on Hashicorp's tutorials.